correasebastian/nagual-website/README.md

 ## How to use alternate configuration

 * Create a new folder with configuration files in the server (Ex. './config/client_x')
-* Create an environment variable to use that configuration: `NAGUAL_CONFIG_FOLDER=./config/client_x`
+* Create an environment variable to use that configuration: `NAGUAL_CONFIG_FOLDER=client_x`
 * Restart the server and Nagual will use that new configuration.
-* By default nagual-web will use `./config/default` folder to load configuration files
+* By default nagual-web will use `./config/nagual/default` folder to load configuration files

 ## How to run an import with file from remote SFTP location